 JEANNE R. BLOCKER MEMORIAL FUND.
-This fund was established to honor a Texas preservationist and supports work being done in rural areas of the state (communities of fewer than 30,000, as defined by the board).
+This fund was established to honor a Texas preservationist and supports work being done in rural areas of the state (communities of fewer than 30,000).

 J.P.
 BRYAN PRESERVATION TRUST.
 This board-designated fund was named for a long-time preservationist, historian, and Foundation leader and has no special restrictions as to the type of projects that may be funded.

 SARAH MEADOWS AND CHARLES E. SEAY PRESERVATION TRUST.
-Named for Dallas civic leaders, the Meadows Seay Trust is restricted for projects supporting the preservation and promotion of Texas history.
+Named for Dallas civic leaders, the Meadows Seay Trust is restricted to projects that support the preservation and promotion of Texas history.

 WILLIAM JACK SIBLEY ARTS ENDOWMENT.
 This fund was created in 2019 by writer and long-time THF director to identify, support, preserve, promote, protect, nurture, and celebrate Texas art.